-The PACE organization must provide emergency training and periodic orientation to all staff (employees and contractors) and beneficiaries to ensure knowledge of emergency procedures, including informing beneficiaries what to do, where to go, and whom to contact in case of an emergency.
-The PACE organization must have at least one staff member trained in cardiopulmonary resuscitation (CPR) during the hours the beneficiaries are in the PACE center.

-The PACE organization must train all transportation personnel (employees and contractors) in managing the special needs of beneficiaries, how to and types of issues to communicate to the PACE center staff about beneficiaries, and in handling emergency situations as described in 42 CFR 460.76(d).

-The PACE organization must provide on-going training to maintain and improve the skills and knowledge of all PACE personnel (employee and contracted staff).
-The annual training must be related to specific positions which include relevant topics.
-The training needs to be staggered throughout the year to enable all staff to participate.
+- 1. Provide emergency training and periodic orientation to all staff (employees and contractors) and beneficiaries to ensure knowledge of emergency procedures, including informing beneficiaries what to do, where to go, and whom to contact in case of an emergency; - 2.
+Have at least one staff member trained in cardiopulmonary resuscitation (CPR) during the hours the beneficiaries are in the PACE center; - 3.
+Train all transportation personnel (employees and contractors) in managing the special needs of beneficiaries, how to and types of issues to communicate to the PACE center staff about beneficiaries, and in handling emergency situations as described in 42 CFR 460.76(d); and - 4.
+Provide on-going training to maintain and improve the skills and knowledge of all PACE personnel (employee and contracted staff): - a.
+The annual training must be related to specific positions which include relevant topics: - i.
+The training needs to be staggered throughout the year to enable all staff to participate: and - ii.
 The training program needs to describe plans for in-service training, the methods of teaching (including handouts, pre and post-test if applicable, and the person/position conducting the training).